Yukon Harbor orca capture operation: Equipment

 The essential issue was always that for the operation to be successful, the orcas had to stay alive.
 It was not like whaling, hunting, or fishing.
 Intriguingly, the orcas were spooked by nets, in spite of their agility.
 Because they had to surface to breathe, they drowned if they became entangled underwater.

 The plan was to surround them with an unusually large seine net, to trap them while avoiding entanglement.
 The net would not be cinched together like a normal purse seine.
 Instead, it would be anchored to the seafloor in a shallow bay.
 Furthermore, the light nylon mesh was supposed to tear if the orcas collided with it.
 An ongoing problem was the big tides and heavy currents of the Puget Sound area, which could cause the netting to shift.
 At least three times previously, that had led to escapes.

-Keeping track of the whales when chasing them was another difficulty.
+Keeping track of the orcas when chasing them was another difficulty.
 They could dive into underwater darkness and give no indication of their underwater direction.
 The solution to this came via a Greener harpoon gun.

 This rifle was suggested and lent to Ted Griffin by the Marine Mammal Biological Laboratory, a little-known section of the United States Fish and Wildlife Service.
 "Located on the Sand Point Naval Air Station near the University of Washington, the lab was the only facility in North America devoted exclusively to the study of marine mammals.
 But its research focused on their commercial use.
 The lab’s primary mandate was managing the northern fur seal population, which migrated annually to the rookeries on Alaska’s Pribilof Islands...Funded largely by the seal hunt, the lab’s researchers supervised the annual slaughter of nearly eighty thousand animals, whose hides and meat came to Seattle for processing."

 Their theory behind Griffin's potential use of the Greener rifle was that the harpoon it fired would be too light to penetrate the blubber of a large orca and cause serious injury.
-Griffin would use it to attach a line with buoys to a whale.
+Griffin would use it to attach a line with buoys to a orca.
 As the local orcas always stuck together in large pods, the buoys trailing behind a harpooned individual would make it possible to track a number of them.

 Crucially, to enable Griffin to spot and fire upon the fast and elusive animals, he had aircraft available "supplied by Lake Union Air Service and Seattle Helicopter Airways."